KDE/ikona/README.md

 ```

 ## installing
-too lazy to make a desktop file or a package, so here's how you do it
+too lazy to package, here's how you do it yourself

 ```
 cd $dir_to_this_cloned